-Everyone wants to save a little bit of money, so if you’re interested in knowing the most economical heating systems for homes, there are a number of factors to consider.
+Everyone wants to save a little bit of money, so if you’re interested in knowing the most economical heating systems for homes, there are several factors to consider.
 Residential heating comes in many forms.
-You can choose between gas fired, electric, or oil.
-Within these categories, there is yet another range of options as well as different points of comparison.
+You can choose between gas-fired, electric, or oil.
+Within these categories, there is yet another range of options and different points of comparison.

-Technology gives us a variety of options to consider on our way to the purchasing decision.
-The availability of your fuel choice might be determined by things such as your geographic location, but you need to consider other aspects such as performance and efficiency.
+Technology gives us various options to consider in our purchasing decisions.
+For example, the availability of your fuel choice might be determined by things such as your geographic location.
+However, it would help if you considered other aspects, such as performance and high efficiency.